tasmota/docs/docs/Rules.md

   ON WebQuery#Data$!Done DO backlog Mult1 3; Power1 0; Delay 10; Power1 1 ENDON
   ON WebQuery#Data=Done DO Var1 3 ENDON
 ```
+!!! note "Triggering off the JSON response to webquery (and other commands) may require wrapping the command in backlog, as per example above"

 -------------------------------------------------------------------------------
 ### Simple Thermostat Example